-Major construction changes shall be submitted to the Department in writing by the Engineer, with supporting documentation, and no change shall be implemented until the Department approves the change in writing.
+Contract change orders and other changes that pertain directly to the project design or the construction permit must be submitted to the Department in writing by the Engineer, with supporting documentation.
 The change order must detail the conditions or material availability that significantly requires the construction work to change from the approved plans and specifications.
-No change shall be executed until the Department accepts the construction change order.
+No change will be executed until the Department approves the construction change order in writing.
 All changes to the approved plans and specifications must be reflected in the Construction Completion Report and As-Built Drawings.

-Contract change orders and other changes that do not pertain directly to the design of the project and the construction permit should not be submitted to the Department for review and approval.
+Contract change orders and other changes that do not pertain directly to the project design or the construction permit should not be submitted to the Department for review and approval.